sabre-io/http/README.md

 function setRawServerData(array $data);

 /**
- * This static method will create a new Request object, based on the
- * current PHP request.
+ * Returns the body as a readable stream resource.
  *
+ * Note that the stream may not be rewindable, and therefore may only be
+ * read once.
- * @param resource $body
+ *
- * @return Request
+ * @return resource
  */
-static public function createFromPHPRequest();
+function getBodyAsStream();

 /**
- * This static method will create a new Request object, based on a PHP
- * $_SERVER array.
+ * Returns the body as a string.
  *
- * @param array $serverArray
+ * Note that because the underlying data may be based on a stream, this
+ * method could only work correctly the first time.
- * @param resource $body
+ *
- * @return Request
+ * @return string
  */
-static public function createFromServerArray(array $serverArray);
+function getBodyAsString();

 /**
- * Returns the message body, as a stream.
+ * Returns the message body, as it's internal representation.
  *
- * Note that streams are usually 'read once' and depending on the stream,
- * they can not always be rewinded.
+ * This could be either a string or a stream.
  *
- * If you plan to read the body here, but need it later as well; be
- * prepared to duplicate the stream and set it again.
- *
- * @param int $returnType
- * @throws InvalidArgumentException when no valid $returnType is given.
  * @return resource|string
  */
-function getBody($returnType = self::BODY_STREAM);
+function getBody();

 /**
  * Updates the body resource with a new stream.